Office: Fulton Hall 270

 Info on my second book Blockading the Border and Human Rights: The El Paso Operation that Remade Immigration Enforcement (May 2009) University of Texas of Press

 I am a Professor of Sociology in the Sociology Department, Fulton School of Liberal Arts, Salisbury University.
 I began working at SU in the fall of 1999, several months after completing my Ph.D. in Sociology at the University of Texas at Austin.
 Prior to that, I lived in El Paso, Texas from 1994-1999 doing field research for my Ph.D. dissertation (and teaching part-time), which was a case-study of immigration enforcement and the Border Patrol in the El Paso, Texas/Ciudad Juarez, Chihuahua portion of the US-Mexico border, centering on bureaucracy, human rights, and civic action for social change.
-The University of Texas Press has published an updated version of it as a book, entitled Blockading the Border and Human Rights: The El Paso Operation that Remade Immigration Enforcement (May 2009).
-I have also written a 1996 book on border enforcement entitled The Militarization of the U.S.-Mexico Border, 1978-1992: Low Intensity Conflict Doctrine Comes Home (Center for Mexican American Studies, UT-Austin), which showed that immigration and drug enforcement along the US-Mexico border became steadily more militarized from the late 1970s through the early 1990s (police acting more like military and vice versa).
+The University of Texas Press has published my book based largely on this, entitled Blockading the Border and Human Rights: The El Paso Operation that Remade Immigration Enforcement (May 2009).
+I have also written a prior book on border enforcement entitled The Militarization of the U.S.-Mexico Border, 1978-1992: Low Intensity Conflict Doctrine Comes Home (1996, Center for Mexican American Studies, UT-Austin), which showed that immigration and drug enforcement along the US-Mexico border became steadily more militarized from the late 1970s through the early 1990s (police acting more like military and vice versa).
 I have also done research on Latino immigration in the local Del-Mar-Va area, much of it in conjunction with Dr. Ana Maria Aragonés, a former SU visiting Fulbright scholar from the National Autonomous University of Mexico (UNAM) in Mexico City.
 We have a chapter on this (“Recent Mexican Migration to the Rural Del-Mar-Va Peninsula: Human Rights vs. Citizenship Rights in a Local Context”) in an anthology published in 2005 (New Destinations of Mexican Immigration in the United States: Community Formation, Local Responses and Inter-Group Relations, edited by Víctor Zúñiga and Rubén Hernández-León, editors).
 Dr. Aragonés and I have jointly published several other related publications on our on this topic research in academic journals and anthologies published in Mexico.
 Relatedly, in 2004 I co-authored a research report ("Project Adelante Needs Assessment Report of Latino Immigrants on the Eastern Shore of Maryland for the Eastern Shore Regional Library," co-author Amy Liebman) based largely on a lengthy survey of nearly 200 Latino immigrants in the area, a project I co-led with Dr. Aragonés.
 The results of the report helped to better inform area libraries and other social service providers about this rapidly growing population.
 I have presented our research findings on this to various state and local audiences of policy-makers, commissions and social service providers.
 Finally, I have traveled extensively in Mexico and Central America, and I am fluent in Spanish.

 As a faculty member at SU I have the opportunity to pursue my main interest, teaching and interacting with students.
 My classes generally feature a good deal of student interaction, active participation and discussion, which is made possible by SU's relatively small class sizes.
-I am the internship coordinator for the Sociology department, and I am a strong proponent of service- and experiential-learning.
+I am also the internship coordinator for the Sociology department, and I am a strong proponent of service- and experiential-learning.
 In the future I hope to aid the establishment of study-abroad/international exchange programs between SU and universities in Mexico.
 I am also engaged in community service work related to recent Latino immigration to this area.
 In general, I strive to build cross-disciplinary bridges with students and faculty around issues of mutual interest, such as Latin American Studies, Border Studies, Human Rights, International Migration, etc.

 Areas of Interest